 Finding Active Directory passwords set to never expire

 Passwords set to never expire can be a security vulnerability for your network.
+Here is how to to find Active Directory (AD) passwords set to never expire.

 Some regulatory bodies require passwords to expire every 90 days, while others recommend setting passwords to never expire – as long as other protocols are in place.
 However, if you don’t have those in place or if you didn’t intentionally set passwords to never expire, you may want check your Active Directory for any instances of the setting.